senbox-org/s1tbx/beam-meris-ndvi/README.txt

 vegetation on the earth's surface.

-The spectral signatur of wholesome vegetation shows an abrupt rise of the reflection level at 0,7 ï¿½m, whereas land without vegetation, according to the type of surface, has a continuous linear course.
+The spectral signatur of wholesome vegetation shows an abrupt rise of the reflection level at 0,7 µm, whereas land without vegetation, according to the type of surface, has a continuous linear course.
-So much more active the chlorophyll of the plants, so much bigger is the boost of the reflection level at the near infrared (0,78 - 1 ï¿½m).
+So much more active the chlorophyll of the plants, so much bigger is the boost of the reflection level at the near infrared (0,78 - 1 µm).
 In addition to the discrimination of vegetation between other surface, it allows to detect the vitality of the vegetation.